 On October 22, 2014, former civil immigration detainees at the Aurora Immigration Detention Center filed a class action lawsuit against the Company in the United States District Court for the District of Colorado (the "Court").
 The complaint alleges that the Company was in violation of the Colorado Minimum Wages of Workers Act and the federal Trafficking Victims Protection Act ("TVPA").
 The plaintiff class claims that the Company was unjustly enriched as a result of the level of payment the detainees received for work performed at the facility, even though the voluntary work program as well as the wage rates and standards associated with the program that are at issue in the case are authorized by the Federal government under guidelines approved by the United States Congress.
 In February 2017, the Court granted the plaintiff-class' motion for class certification which the Company appealed to the 10th Circuit Court of Appeals.
 On February 9, 2018, a three-judge panel of the appellate court affirmed the class-certification order.
-The Company is seeking a rehearing en banc of the panel decision.
+A petition for rehearing en banc was denied on March 7, 2018.
+The Company is seeking a writ of certiotari to the U.S. Supreme Court on the class certification order.
 The plaintiff class seeks actual damages, compensatory damages, exemplary damages, punitive damages, restitution, attorneys' fees and costs, and such other relief as the Court may deem proper.
 Since the Colorado suit was initially filed, three similar lawsuits have been filed - two in Washington and one in California.
-In Washington, one of the two lawsuits was filed on September 9, 2017 by immigration detainees against the Company in the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County.
-On October 9, 2017, the Company removed the lawsuit to the United States District Court for the Western District of Washington.
-In California, a class-action lawsuit was filed on December 19, 2017 by immigration detainees against the Company in the United States District Court For the Western District Court Eastern Division of the Central

-District of California.
+In Washington, one of the two lawsuits was filed on September 9, 2017 by immigration detainees against the Company in the United States District Court for the Western District of Washington.
+The second of the two lawsuits was filed on September 20, 2017 by the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County, On October 9, 2017, the Company removed the lawsuit to the United States District Court for the Western District of Washington.
+In California, a class-action lawsuit was filed on December 19, 2017 by immigration detainees against the Company in the United States District Court Eastern Division of the Central District of California.
 All lawsuits allege violations of the respective state's minimum wage laws.
 However, only the California lawsuit, similar to the Colorado class-action, also includes claims based on violating the federal TVPA.
 The Company intends to take all necessary steps to vigorously defend itself and has consistently refuted the allegations and claims in these lawsuits.
 The Company has not recorded an accrual relating to these matters at this time, as a loss is not considered probable nor reasonably estimable at this stage of the lawsuit.